mendix/widgets-resources/README.md

 ###### Layouts
 The layout directory contains some styles for the main sections of the layout (topbar, sidebar, footer and so on).

-###### Mobile
-The mobile directory include specific styling for your tablet or phone pages and widgets.
-This is useful to target only mobile use cases.

 ### License